EduardoAule/PIC18-Neopixel/README.md

 The animations of color are very diverse, from an effect that simulates a Christmas tree to a prism effect of colors.

 ## Code
-The essential part of the project is the Neopixel.c library, which is responsible for sending the RGB values ​​to the strip of NEOPIXELS.
+The essential part of the project is the Neopixel.c library, which is responsible for sending the RGB values to the NEOPIXELS strip.
-The colors are divided into three arrays NeoGreen [NeoPixel], NeoRed [NeoPixel] and NeoBlue [NeoPixel], set a color a NEOPIXEL means assigning a value in the same position in those three arrays, the length of each array is equal to the amount of NEOPIXELS used, which is defined as:
+The colors are divided into three arrays NeoGreen [NeoPixel], NeoRed [NeoPixel] and NeoBlue [NeoPixel], set a color to a NEOPIXEL means separating the value of the RGB color, in R, G and B, and assigning each one in the same position in those three arrays, the length of each array is equal to the amount of NEOPIXELS used, which is defined as:

     #define NUM_PIXELS 36